t9tio/blog/source/_posts/reusable-process-to-build-meaningful-projects.md

 title: A reusable process to build meaningful projects
 ---

-1. An idea pop up in my mind:
+1. An idea pops up in my mind:
 `Is there any open source projects hiring programers so that I can work on open source and get paid?`
 1. Search on Google:
 `open source jobs`